BoolPurist/daily_ruster_man/README.md

 ### Features

-- Editor should be adjustable via CLI, configuration file and environment variable.
 - Provide build in placeholders for data the app knows like date of the created journal or the template content.
 - Add option to only show content of created journal